orbcode/orbmule/examples/STM32L-Disco/README.md

 Info : accepting 'armv7m_trace' connection on tcp/3443
 ```

-Build the application (note that you might need to change the path to the build tools in th Makefile!);
+Build the application (note that you might need to change the path to the build tools in the Makefile!);

 ```
 $ make